RepWatchr logoRepWatchrSearch. Grade. Source. Share.

 Social snippet

 RepWatchr story: Tim Burchett Keeps Forcing the UAP Transparency Question Into the Open Why it matters: Rep. Tim Burchett's UAP transparency push is now tied to a live national story: Congress.gov records his UAP Transparency Act, House Oversight requested UAP videos in March 2026, and the Pentagon has begun rolling releases of declassified UFO/UAP files.
-Receipt: Source: Congress.gov Open the record: https://www.repwatchr.com/news/tim-burchett-uap-transparency-watch-2026
+Receipt: Source: Congress.gov Source file: https://www.repwatchr.com/news/tim-burchett-uap-transparency-watch-2026

 Rep. Tim Burchett's UAP transparency push is now tied to a live national story: Congress.gov records his UAP Transparency Act, House Oversight requested UAP videos in March 2026, and the Pentagon has begun rolling releases of declassified UFO/UAP files.